rennickb/qiime1/README.md

 #These are the steps I took in installing qiime1

-conda info --envs                       #I had no qiime1 env
+conda -V                                #I am running conda 4.11.0 conda info --envs                       #I had no qiime1 env

 conda create -n qiime1 python=2.7 qiime matplotlib=1.4.3 mock nose -c bioconda
                                         #this returned errors: PackagesNotFoundError: The following packages are not available from current channels:  - matplotlib=1.4.3

 conda create -n qiime1 python=2.7       #this worked to create the base env